-Prerequisite(s): ELEC or ENGR program acceptance Corequisite(s): MATH-145
+Prerequisite(s): ELEC or ENGR program acceptance Corequisite(s): MATH-140 & MATH-146 or MATH-145

-ELEC 115 Basic Electricity II 2 cr.
+ELEC 115 Basic Electricity II

 Basic Electricity II is the 2nd of the two foundational courses in electricity.
 Students will examine the principles of alternating current (AC) electricity including peak and RMS voltages, frequency, power factor and the impact of inductors and capacitors placed in AC circuits.
 Series and parallel RL, RC and RLC circuits will be examined.
 A grade of C or better is required to move on to subsequent electrical courses.